Corporate Governance

 - Process

-- Third-party body conducts anonymous self-evaluation questionnaire survey of directors and Audit & Supervisory Board members
+- BoD secretariat conducts and analyzes anonymous self-evaluation questionnaire survey of Directors and Audit & Supervisory Board Members

 - (4)